 Men need women and women need men.
 Right?
 Everyone understands how men need women to complete them.
 Only a woman can take an immature, selfish beer-drinking bachelor and make him a selfless hard-working father who looks out for his family.
-But what about the statement that women need men?
+But what about the concept that women need men?
 When I asked a group of young women the question if they needed men to fulfill them they thought this was some sort of sexist remark.
 Realizing the need to fully communicate this teaching, I will systematically prove why women need men.
-In doing this we’ll simultaneously overthrow the popular idea floating around the pop culture that women should break free of any dependency on men and that women should venture into areas that men typically occupy.
+In doing this we’ll simultaneously overthrow the popular idea of feminism that women should break free of any dependency on men and that women should venture into areas that men typically occupy.

 There endures an idea in the modern culture that there is some war of the sexes in which women need to rise up and prove they are better than men.
 And if there exists a clash between the sexes, then the sexes will not see how their opposing natures are, in fact, beneficial to each other and rely on each other.
 In short, if there is a battle of the sexes to see who is better, people are less likely to embrace the teaching that ultimate fulfillment occurs when man and woman unite their different character traits and roles together, or in the Biblical sense where”the two become one” in marriage (Genesis 2:24, Mark 10: 8).